Adder: Venom

 Relatively speaking, bites from this species are not highly dangerous.
 In Britain there were only 14 known fatalities between 1876 and 2005—the last a 5-year-old child in 1975—and one nearly fatal bite of a 39-year-old woman in Essex in 1998.
 An 82-year-old woman died following a bite in Germany in 2004, although it is not clear whether her death was due to the effect of the venom.
 A 44-year-old British man was left seriously ill after he was bitten by an adder in the Dalby Forest, Yorkshire, in 2014.
 Even so, professional medical help should always be sought as soon as possible after any bite.
 Very occasionally bites can be life-threatening, particularly in small children, while adults may experience discomfort and disability long after the bite.
 The length of recovery varies, but may take up to a year.
-Surprisingly, Norway has on average registered one death from the snake every 10 years, despite only having 200-500 reports of bites a year.

-Local symptoms include immediate and intense pain, followed after a few minutes (but perhaps by as much as 30 minutes) by swelling and a tingling sensation.
+Local symptoms include immediate and severe pain, followed after a few minutes (but perhaps up to 30 minutes) by swelling and tingling.
 Blisters containing blood are not common.
-The pain may spread within a few hours, along with tenderness and inflammation.
+Pain may then spread within a few hours, along with tenderness and inflammation.
 Reddish lymphangitic lines and bruising may appear, and the whole limb can become swollen and bruised within 24 hours.
-Swelling may also spread to the trunk, and with children, throughout the entire body.
+Swelling may also spread to the trunk and, in children, the whole body.
 Necrosis and intracompartmental syndromes are very rare.

-Systemic symptoms resulting from anaphylaxis can be dramatic.
-These may appear within 5 minutes post bite, or can be delayed for many hours.
-Such symptoms include nausea, retching and vomiting, abdominal colic and diarrhoea, incontinence of urine and faeces, sweating, fever, vasoconstriction, tachycardia, lightheadedness, loss of consciousness, blindness, shock, angioedema of the face, lips, gums, tongue, throat and epiglottis, urticaria and bronchospasm.
+Systemic symptoms arising from anaphylaxis can be severe.
+These may manifest within five minutes of the bite, or can be delayed for several hours.
+These symptoms may include nausea, retching and vomiting, abdominal colic and diarrhoea, incontinence of urine and faeces, sweating, fever, vasoconstriction, tachycardia, lightheadedness, loss of consciousness, and even blindness, shock, angioedema of the face, lips, gums, tongue, throat and epiglottis, urticaria and bronchospasm.
 If left untreated, these symptoms may persist or fluctuate for up to 48 hours.
 In severe cases, cardiovascular failure may occur.

-Folklore
+In culture and beliefs

-Adders were believed to be deaf, which is mentioned in Psalm 58 (v.
-4), but snake oil made from them was used as a cure for deafness and earache.
-Females were thought to swallow their young when threatened and regurgitate them unharmed later.
-It was believed that they did not die until sunset.
+It was once thought that adders were deaf, as referenced in Psalm 58 (v.
+4), yet snake oil derived from adders was used as a cure for deafness and earaches.
+Females were also thought to swallow their young when threatened and regurgitate them unharmed later.
+It was further believed that they did not perish until sunset.
 Remedies for adder "stings" included killing the snake responsible and rubbing the corpse or its fat on the wound, also holding a pigeon or chicken on the bite, or jumping over water.
 Adders were thought to be attracted to hazel trees and repelled by ash trees.

-Druids believed that large frenzied gatherings of adders occurred in spring, at the centre of which could be found a polished rock called an adder stone or Glain Neidr in the Welsh language.
+The Druids believed that large, frenzied gatherings of adders took place in spring, at the centre of which was a polished rock called an adder stone or Glain Neidr in the Welsh language.
 These stones were said to have held supernatural powers.